ArtifexSoftware/mupdf-webviewer-angular-sample/README.md

 - Copy the license key and ...

 > [!TIP]
-> Ensure to register `localhost` as a domain for your license key if you require test locally!
+> Ensure to register `localhost` as a domain for your license key if you require to test locally!